System Design Space

 Zero Trust Architecture

-Authentication and authorization of each request based on all available data: identity, location, device, service, data classification.
+Authentication and authorization consider identity, location, device, service, and data classification.

-Minimizing blast radius through segmentation, end-to-end encryption, continuous monitoring.
+Reduce blast radius through segmentation, end-to-end encryption, and continuous monitoring.

 Service A